Akash-Ramjyothi/NASA-MATB-II-System/readme.md

 </p>

 ## 📜 Description:
-Designed, developed and implemented various imprvoements for the existing NASA MATB-II (Multi-Attribute Task Battery) and demonstrated in a real-time scenario.
+Designed, developed and implemented various improvements for the existing **NASA MATB-II** interface software (Multi-Attribute Task Battery) and demonstrated in a real-time scenario.
 The Multi-Attribute Task Battery (MATB-II) is a computer-based task designed to evaluate operator performance and workload.
 MATB provides a benchmark set of tasks and analogous to activities that aircraft crew-members perform in flight, with freedom to use by non-pilot subjects.
 The MATB requires the simultaneous performance of monitoring, dynamic resource management, and tracking tasks.
 The simultaneous performance of multiple tasks is a central feature of the MATB and it is this feature that is consistent with most operational systems and thus makes the task useful for our purposes as a research platform.

-Developed the project as a part of my Internship at DRDO (Defence Research and Development Organisation)'s Delhi headquarters.
-The project has been completely tested through their equipments.
+**Developed the project as a part of my Internship at DRDO (Defence Research and Development Organisation)'s Delhi headquarters.**

 ## 📽 Sample Demo:
 <p align="center">